foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 where4_gathernd_layer
 where4_layer
 DIV and MIN in EltwiseOp
 axis in EltwiseParameter (broadcasting support for 2nd bottom blob in eltwise_layer)
-forget_bias in RecurrentParameter and LSTMUnitParameter
 min_first in ArgMaxParameter
 pad_type (deprecated, "SAME" style padding) in ConvolutionParameter and PoolingParameter
 pad_l, pad_r, pad_t and pad_b (arbitrary 2D padding) in ConvolutionParameter and PoolingParameter